Dibyendu Adhikari

-Dibyendu Adhikari (born 24 December 1976) is an Indian politician from the state of West Bengal in India.
-He was elected to Lok Sabha from Tamluk in 2019 as a member of Trinamool Congress.
+Dibyendu Adhikari (born 24 December 1976) is an Indian politician from the state of West Bengal.
+He was voted into the West Bengal Legislative Assembly as an MLA from Egra Assembly constituency in the 2026 West Bengal Legislative Assembly election as a member of the Bharatiya Janata Party.

-Dibyendu Adhikari's father Sisir Adhikari and elder brother Suvendu Adhikari were also elected in Lok Sabha or West Bengal Vidhan Sabha.
+Political career

+Earlier, he was elected to Lok Sabha from Tamluk in 2019 as a member of the Trinamool Congress.

-Dibyendu was Member of Legislative Assembly (MLA) in West Bengal from Dakhin Kanthi constituency from 2009 to 2016.
-In 2016 he was elected to Lok Sabha from Tamluk parliamentary constituency of West Bengal on TMC ticket in a by-election when the seat fell vacant due to the resignation of the sitting MP Suvendu Adhikari, who is Dibyendu Adhikari's elder brother.
+Adhikari was a Member of Legislative Assembly (MLA) in West Bengal from Dakhin Kanthi constituency from 2009 to 2016.
+In 2016, he was elected to Lok Sabha from Tamluk parliamentary constituency of West Bengal on an AITC ticket in a by-election when the seat fell vacant due to the resignation of the sitting MP and his elder brother Suvendu Adhikari, who was elected to the West Bengal Legislative Assembly.
 He is also councillor of Contai Municipality.

+Family and education

+Adhikari's father Sisir and brothers Suvendu (currently Chief Minister of West Bengal) and Soumendu were also elected to the Lok Sabha or West Bengal Legislative Assembly.

+He has completed his B.A.
+(Hons) from Contai Prabhat Kumar College (NSOU) in 1998.